Performance annotations¶

 Once perf = true is recorded in just-makeit.toml, every subsequent

-init and add inherits it automatically.
+object and add inherits it automatically — including

-jm_perf.h — compiler-hint macros
+jm_perf.h — compiler-hint macros¶

 | Macro | Effect |